Eltaf-azizi/focus-assistant/README.md

 Focus Assistant is part of a bigger vision to combine AI, productivity tools, and automation into everyday workflows for students, developers, and entrepreneurs.

+## 🙌 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.